streptomyces/ripper/README.md

 ## Description

+This file is for the standalone version.
+It needs to be changed for the Docker version.

 RiPPER (RiPP Precursor Peptide Enhanced Recognition) identifies genes encoding putative precursor peptides within RiPP (ribosomally synthesised and post-translationally modified peptide) gene clusters.